Family of attainable geometric quantum speed limits: Attainablity and tightness

 To evaluate the tightness of the proposed three QSLTs, we would like to mention $\tau_{qsl}^{f_3}>\tau_{qsl}^{f_1}$ for unitary evolution \cite{Campaioli2019tightrobust}, and $\tau_{qsl}^{f_2}>\tau_{qsl}^{f_1}$ for unitary evolution of pure states \cite{mai2023tight}.
-To consider general cases, we focus on an unitary evolution of a $2\otimes 2$-dimensional composite system, including the system $S$ and its environment $E$ with the initial state given by $\rho_S\otimes \rho_E$.
+To consider general cases, we focus on a unitary evolution of a $2\otimes 2$-dimensional composite system, including the system $S$ and its environment $E$ with the initial state given by $\rho_S\otimes \rho_E$.
 Thus, we can obtain a nonunitary dynamics of the system $S$ by partially tracing out the environment $E$.
-We randomly generate $1000$ diagonal $4\times 4$ Hamiltonians and initial states, by which we calculate the corresponding time evolution operators and let the evolution time is unit, i.e., $\tau=1$.
+We randomly generate $1000$ diagonal $4\times 4$ Hamiltonians and initial states, by which we calculate the corresponding time evolution operators and let the evolution time be a unit, i.e., $\tau=1$.
 These randomly generated qubit systems are sampled for comparing the bounds given by Eqs. (\ref{QSL_case31},\ref{QSL_case2},\ref{QSL_case1}).
-The result is shown in Fig. \ref{random_fig}, where each scatter point in Fig. \ref{random_fig} corresponds to the largest one of $\left\{\tau_{qsl}^{f_{1}},\tau_{qsl}^{f_{2}},\tau_{qsl}^{f_{3}}\right\}$ in single sample.
+The result is shown in Figure. \ref{random_fig}, where each scatter point in Figure. \ref{random_fig} corresponds to the largest one of $\left\{\tau_{qsl}^{f_{1}},\tau_{qsl}^{f_{2}},\tau_{qsl}^{f_{3}}\right\}$ in single sample.
 We plot the scatters red for the cases when $\tau_{qsl}^{f_1}$ is the largest one; the blue and yellow scatters are plotted for the cases similarly for $\tau_{qsl}^{f_3}$ and $\tau_{qsl}^{f_2}$, respectively.
-It can be seen that in Fig. \ref{random_fig}, $\tau_{qsl}^{f_3}$ shows the strongest tightness for many of the considered samples, and the ratio of the number of scatters of red: yellow: blue is about $0.034:0.298:0.668$.
-These random samples show that the tightness of QSLTs depends on the evolution trajectory, and the tightness of the QSLT bound can be enhanced by optimizing over the alternative function $f$ in Eq. (\ref{f}).
-To get QSLT with stronger tightness, we suggest a computable combination of QSLT as
+It can be seen that in Figure \ref{random_fig}, $\tau_{qsl}^{f_3}$ shows the strongest tightness for many of the considered samples, and the ratio of the number of scatters of red: yellow: blue is about $0.034:0.298:0.668$.
+These random samples show that the tightness of QSLTs depends on the evolution trajectory, and the tightness of the QSLT bound can be enhanced by optimizing over the function $f\in\mathcal F$ in Eq. (\ref{f}).
+To get QSLT with stronger tightness, we suggest the combination of QSLT as $ \tau_{qsl}^{comb}=\max_{i=1,2,3}\tau_{qsl}^{f_i}, $ which is just a very weak case of Eq. (\ref{tau_opt}).